HorseshitPhilosophy/Horseshit/_posts/2025-03-04-58-primordics-B.markdown

 ### Ax.
 3 — Monism
 **Statement.** At the primordial level, no distinctions such as internal versus external, subject versus object, or mental versus material appear.
 The primordial field is monistic.

 **Explication.** Distinctions that structure later thought and discourse do not belong to the primordial base.
 Before token-stabilized abstraction, there is only undivided presence.
 The oppositions of subject and object, internal and external, and other dualities are themselves emergent products of abstraction.
 The primordial field, as accessed through reconstruction, is thus a unity in which such oppositions have not yet arisen.
+Monism denies ontic dualisms (subject/object, inner/outer) but allows internal structural differentiations such as transitions and retentive asymmetries.
+These are variations of one field, not separations into two kinds of being.

 ---